franck-boullier/utils/installation/README.md

 You can also open each file: I try to add a lot of comments there to describe, understand, and remember what everything is supposed to do.
 These comments will hopefully help you too.

+# Available Developlment machines:

+## Common to all the machines:

+- Ubuntu 18.04lts
+- Chrome Remote Desktop
+- Xcfe: a GUI for Ubuntu
+- Firefox
+- Chrome
+- Google Cloud SDK
+- AWS CLI
+- VS Code (Visual Studio)

+## Golang:

+- All the things common to all the machines.
+- Golang v1.14.6

+## Terraform:

+- All the things common to all the machines.
+- Latest version of Terraform

 # Tips and Tricks:

 To check the status of a bash script that is currently running in the background you can open a terminal window on the machine and run the command